grisha/mod_python/Doc/pythonapi.rst

    Note that the above name for the option setting was only changed to this value in mod_python 3.3.
-If you need to retain backward compatability with older versions of mod_python use the ``PSPDbmCache`` option instead.
+If you need to retain backward compatibility with older versions of mod_python use the ``PSPDbmCache`` option instead.

    .. method:: PSP.run([vars[, flush]])